biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	   }

-As you can see we indicate explicitly the **local** executor.
-So this will be the default when running the pipeline indicating without specifying a profiles.
+As you can see, we explicitly indicated the **local** executor.
+By definition, the local executor is a default executor if the pipeline is run without specifying a profile.

-The second one is **cluster**:
+The second profile is for running the pipeline on the **cluster**; here in particular for the cluster supporting the Sun Grid Engine queuing system:

 .. code-block:: groovy